 Brute force attacks and credential stuffing

 Brute force attacks involve forcing huge volumes of password guesses, hoping to arrive at the correct result through sheer force of numbers.
-As the name implies, this is quite a simplistic method, but it continues to be an effective one against systems which are not adequately defended.
+As the name implies, this is quite a simplistic method, but it continues to be an effective one against systems that are not adequately defended.
 Credential stuffing is another password attack type, where known compromised credentials from previous data breaches are used to gain access to multiple different apps and services.
 Credential stuffing’s success relies on the common end-user practice of re-using the same password across different cloud apps.

 IAM solutions can help guard against these dangers in a variety of ways.
 In a system with Passwordless Authentication using SAML or OIDC, no password is used at all, and an access token is generated instead, rendering the attacks useless.
 For apps that are not compatible with SAML or OIDC, SSO solutions which include an enterprise password management function can generate strong, unique passwords for applications, with the ability to not disclose these to the end-user, significantly mitigating the risk of such an attack being successful.